What Is Acupuncture?

 - Patient Education Jul 01, 2015

-Flashback to forty years ago and acupuncture was a truly foreign concept.
+Flashback to fifty years ago and acupuncture was a truly foreign concept.
 It was little known and even less used in the Western world.
-It used to be that one could only find highly trained and qualified practitioners in places such as Acupuncture NYC, LA, and SF.
-However, current day use of acupuncture has become mainstream and the growing awareness of its effectiveness has ensured that acupuncture clinics and services can be found in most major American cities.
+Thankfully, current-day use of acupuncture has become mainstream and the growing awareness of its effectiveness has ensured that acupuncture clinics and services can be found in most American cities.

-Acupuncture was developed and has been used by the Chinese for at least 3000 years as a reliable medical treatment, long before modern medicine as it is practiced in the West was even a concept.
+Acupuncture was developed and has been used by the Chinese for at least 3000 years as a reliable medical treatment, long before modern medicine, as it is practiced in the West, was even a concept.
 The basis for acupuncture is the belief that the body, through injury or illness, becomes unbalanced.
-Qi (pronounced “chee”) – thought of as the natural energy that flows through the body – is blocked and causes further problems.
-By gently inserting very thin, sterile needles at key points on the body, also referred to as meridians, the blocked energy is released and the Qi is allowed to move freely.
-With regular application the body is brought back into a healthy balance.
+Qi (pronounced “chee”) – thought of as the natural energy that flows through the body – becomes blocked as a result and causes further problems.
+By gently inserting very thin, sterile needles at key points on the body, located on lines that run through the body referred to as meridians, the blocked energy is altered and the Qi is allowed to move freely.
+With appropriate application, the body is brought back into a healthy balance.

 While many may still be skeptical of acupuncture’s efficacy, the support of acupuncture quickly grows with every new scientific study published.
 In 2003, the World Health Organization had published a Review and Analysis of Controlled Clinical Trials using Acupuncture up to 1998, and it lists dozens of conditions in which acupuncture was proven in scientific studies to be a suitable treatment method.
 Since that time, there have been many, many more studies conducted both in the US and abroad.
 It is no wonder more and more people are using acupuncture with all the ailments it can ease.